manassaloi/manassaloi.github.io/_posts/2020-06-30-on-design-reviews.markdown

   4. Will they have list of usernames in a file?
 Will the list shared with them be or random or sorted alphabetically?
   5. How often will they have to do this delete task?

-Only after you do this exercise you will know that you are not designing search or multi-select UI in isolation but designing the journey of how an admin will delete users from a group.
+Only once you do this exercise you will realise that you are not designing a search or multi-select UI in isolation but designing the experience of how an actual admin will delete users from a group.

-- Design the whole experience based on actual jobs that the admin has to perform than hypothetical scenarios.
+- Design the whole experience based on actual jobs that the admin has to perform in their job than hypothetical scenarios you have cooked up.

-- If you are the reviewer, keep asking why you need a particular UI element.
-Has the UI components been fitted just because that is the norm?
-Because the designer or PM has seen it somewhere or are they there because they are actually needed to perform a real job by the user.
+- If you are the reviewer ask why you need a particular UI element.
+Are the UI components there because the designer or PM has seen it somewhere and felt a search experience should have them or are they there because they are needed to complete a real job by the user.
 - Avoid design through committee.
-Don't let stakeholders come and add UI components just because they did not have time to go through the real job stories and felt "Search should be there."
+Don't let stakeholders come and add/remove UI components just because they wanted to add some value.
 - Design for the happy flow but keep thinking where things might break.
-Don't overdesign the v1 trying to cover all edge cases though.
+Don't over design the v1 trying to cover all edge cases.
+Some of them can be fixed post the MVP.
 - Test with real users.
 Unless you have feedback from actual users most debates are mental masturbation.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)